Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 ![FDG](../../img/pilot_flight_director_group.jpg)

-The flight director group provides the pilot with all necessary instruments to fly the aircraft even in a bad weather situtation.
+The flight director group provides the pilot with all necessary instruments to fly the aircraft even in a bad weather situation.

 ## Radar Altimeter